timriffe/code_review_MPIDR/README.md

 # Reproducible analysis

-*Last updated: 14 October 2019*

 Scripts to reproduce figures and tables of paper "Women's experience of child death over the life course: a global demographic perspective".

 ## A - Structure

-The directory `R` has three sub-directories, which are needed to transform the data to the right format, produce the model estimates
+The directory `R` has four sub-directories, which are needed to transform the data to the right format, produce the model estimates
 , produce the figures and tables from the main text, and create the resources for the SI Appendix.
 They are:

 [A_Data_formatting](R/A_Data_formatting)